 Another possible cause of burning foot pain that extends to the toes is a Morton's Neuroma.

 With a Morton's neuroma there is thickening of the soft tissues surrounding one of the nerves in your foot.
 This can lead to pressure on the nerve which result in a burning pain in the toes and in the ball of the foot.

 Causes: Anything which places pressure on the foot such as abnormal foot position, repetitive high-impact activities e.g. running or poor fitting footwear e.g. narrow shoes or high heels

-Symptoms: The most classic symptom is that it feels like you are standing on a pebble.
-This may also be associated with burning foot pain in the ball of your foot and toes and numbness
+Symptoms: The most classic symptom of a Morton's neuroma is that it feels like you are standing on a pebble.
+This may also be associated with burning foot pain in the ball of your foot, burning toes and numbness

-What Is It: Obstruction of the large arteries of the extremities (i.e. those not around the heart or brain) which limits blood flow.
-Also known as peripheral artery disease (PAD)
+This is where there is an obstruction of one or more of the large arteries of the extremities, i.e. those not around the heart or brain, which limits blood flow.
+It is also known as peripheral artery disease (PAD)